cajias/wolfai/README.rst

 Overview
 ========

-The system consists of several key components working together:
+The system consists of several key components working together to enable intelligent, strategic decision-making by the AI.
+Each component plays a distinct role in processing game information, maintaining structured reasoning, and optimizing gameplay strategies.

 - **Arena (Game Master)**: Controls the game flow using a **state machine**.
 - **AI Player**: An autonomous agent that plays the game, tracking its beliefs and adjusting strategies.